 When baby first starts to walk, he will often plop back down, as he learns to coordinate his legs , and they slowly become stronger.
 Lucky the ground is so close, and his fall is softened by a thick nappy.
 It’s only through making these mistakes, and getting up again, that he will learn perseverance, and the benefits of trying again, until he finally achieves his goal of upright motion.

-Early Stages of Development are Essential Preparation for Classroom Learning
+Early Development as Preparation for Classroom Learning

 Learning, whether in the classroom or elsewhere, requires a good foundation of sensory and motor development, and all of this starts with floor play and tummy time.
 When I see a child with learning or behavioural difficulties, I generally check for immaturities in these early stages.